Charles Maurice de Talleyrand-Périgord: Early life

 Talleyrand was born in Paris into an aristocratic family which, though ancient and illustrious, was not particularly prosperous.
 His father, Count Charles Daniel de Talleyrand-Périgord, was 20 years of age when Charles was born.
 His mother was Alexandrine de Damas d'Antigny.
 Both his parents held positions at court, but as the youngest children of their respective families, had no important income.
 Talleyrand's father had a long career in the French Royal Army, reaching the rank of lieutenant general, as did his uncle, Gabriel Marie de Périgord, despite having the same infirmity from which Talleyrand would suffer throughout his life.
 His father served all through the Seven Years' War.

 From childhood, Talleyrand walked with a limp, which caused him to later be called le diable boiteux (French for "the lame devil") among other nicknames.
 In his Memoirs, he linked this infirmity to an accident at age four, but recent research has shown that his limp was, in fact, congenital.
 It might have been a congenital clubfoot.
 In any case, his handicap made him unable to inherit his father's title, despite being the eldest surviving son.
 The alternative, chosen for him by his parents, was a career in the Church.

-The latter held out the hope for Charles-Maurice of succeeding his uncle, Alexandre Angélique de Talleyrand-Périgord, then Archbishop of Reims, one of the most prestigious and richest dioceses in France.
+His father held out the hope for Charles-Maurice of succeeding his uncle, Alexandre Angélique de Talleyrand-Périgord, then Archbishop of Reims, one of the richest and most prestigious dioceses in France.
 At eight years old, Talleyrand attended the Collège d'Harcourt, the seminary of Saint-Sulpice, while studying theology at the Sorbonne until the age of 21.
 In his free time, he read the works of Montesquieu, Voltaire, and other writers who were beginning to question the authority of the ancien régime in matters of church and state.
 As subdeacon he witnessed the coronation of Louis XVI at Reims in 1775.